 Step 3: Build Your Weekly Production and Launch Cadence

 Organize testing into a weekly rhythm: production happens Monday-Tuesday, QA/approval on Wednesday, launches Thursday-Friday, and analysis Sunday.
 This drumbeat keeps momentum consistent and prevents last-minute scrambles.
 Most teams that struggle with creative testing are trying to launch new concepts sporadically rather than on a predictable schedule.
 Weekly launches mean you collect statistically significant data faster.
+Mobile gaming studios that ship 50-100+ new creatives weekly are widely recognized as industry leaders in sustaining scale while keeping CPIs well below median performers.

 Week 1: Launch 5-7 new concepts against your hypothesis